ivan-kleshnin/paqmind-chakra-contentlayer/content/blog/paqmind-is-back.md

 console.log("Test: my sisters' friends' investments")
 ```

-The above emoji is also automated and shorcoded as `:smiling_face_with_3_hearts:`.
+The above emoji is also automated and shortened as `:smiling_face_with_3_hearts:`.
 It's not a copy-pasted
 unicode character which can break when collaborating!
 Can you see why I said 2022 is a great year for us?!

 ## Mantine :lipstick: